Helen Woolley BSc BPhil CMLI

-This is a two year project which is jointly funded by the Department for Trade and Industry (DTI), Arts and Humanities Research Council (AHRC) and the Economic and Social Research Council (ESRC).
-This project enables a recent landscape architecture graduate to work within the company Timberplay – who import wooden play equipment made by Julian Richter in Germany – to provide landscape design skills.
+This two year project was jointly funded by the Department for Trade and Industry (DTI), Arts and Humanities Research Council (AHRC) and the Economic and Social Research Council (ESRC).
+A graduate of landscape architecture worked within the company Timberplay – who import wooden play equipment made by Julian Richter in Germany to provide landscape design skills.
+The project embedded landscape design into the heart of the company which had previously focused on sales and implementation.
 The aim is to develop play spaces in `natural settings´, which include the use of landform and planting.

 Assessment of Green Space Strategies (2005)

 The National Audit Office (NAO) approached Helen and asked her to work with them to develop a set of criteria for assessing local authorities’ green and open space strategies and then to apply these to completed strategies.
 Some of the outcomes were published in the NAO report Enhancing Urban Green Spaces (2005).